-What Course is For You?
+What Course Is For You?

 So which course is for you?
 Lots of options are available to ensure the perfect fit.
 Generally, there are three different reasons one might take sailing lessons: you intend on purchasing a sailboat, you would like to rent or charter sailboats in the future, or you are just looking to try something new.
-The courses offered try to capture each of these needs.
+The offered courses try to capture each of these needs.

 The size of the boat you own or want to buy will be a factor in deciding what course you will need to take.
 Generally, sailboats are categorized as daysailers or cruisers.
 Daysailers are boats without overnight accommodations, similar to the Rainbow 24 used in our basic courses.
-Look for courses under “Course Modules” and “Basic Courses”.
-Cruisers are boats with the amenities necessary to live on-board.
-The cruising courses cover everything you need to become an expert.
-If you are starting from scratch, we recommend you take some basic courses to learn the fundamentals.
+If you’re starting from scratch with no sailing experience, look at our Basic Courses.
+Cruisers are boats with the amenities necessary to live on board.
+Check out our Cruising Courses (ASA 103 and ASA 104) to check out what you need to take to become an expert.

 2. You would like to rent or charter sailboats.